 This was also the period where wooden tubs were replaced by copper baths, which were moved around the house as most properties did not have separate bathrooms.
 The claw foot tub took up prominence in wealthy homes, often made from cast iron with a porcelain lining.
 They are still a popular choice today in many households, with classic roll top bathtubs adding a touch of luxury to the bathroom.

 Towards the end of the 19th century, an American manufacturer going by the name of Standard Sanitary Manufacturing Company started to make cast iron baths with a smoother interior lining.
 Not only was it more comfortable to use but easier to clean, helping to ward off the threat of germs.
 Companies like Kohler soon joined the market and started to develop more attractively designed baths during a period when commercial interior design increased in popularity.

 Bathroom features of different colours were introduced by the Crane Company in the US in 1928 which further expanded on the designs available to customers.
-This would include features like baths that could sit up against the wall (one of the most common types still seen today), which more traditional styles like claw-foot baths slowly going out of fashion.
+This would include features like baths that could sit up against the wall (one of the most common types still seen today), with more traditional styles, like claw-foot baths, slowly going out of fashion.